Part 1: Are You Onboard?

 There is a big market out there for “industry specialists” to manage all of your social media and digital advertising efforts.
 The problem is that most of them cannot provide you value for the simple fact that automation goes against the exact principles that make people want to visit local businesses – customer service.

-How is an agency or program that posts the same industry news across all of its clients websites, blogs, Facebook pages, Instagram accounts or Linkedin profiles going to help you take care of your customers.
+How is an agency or program that posts the same industry news across all of its clients’ websites, blogs, Facebook pages, Instagram accounts, or Linkedin profiles going to help you take care of your customers?

 Answer: they can’t

 Having an automated cookie-cutter social media program isn’t going to bring you any new business or any increase in revenue.
 People are smart these days when it comes to advertising and marketing.
 They can sniff out lazy content in a matter of seconds.
-If you’re just taking a blog post that’s distributed across your industry for everyone to share and expecting that Frank, your local customer, is going to give a shit, you’re wrong.
+If you’re just making a blog post that’s distributed across your industry for everyone to share and expecting that Frank, your local customer, is going to give a shit, you’re wrong.
 You need to get personal, emotional, tell stories about your community.
 Film videos about what your business does.
 Show pictures of happy customers and what you do for them.
 Share testimonials, post reviews that people have given you.
 Throw customer appreciation events and have everyone tag you on Facebook and share it with their communities.

 None of these things can be done with a cookie-cutter social media program.
 Social media does not work out of the box, you have to put effort into it if you want any sort of ROI.

 If you want to grow your consumer-focused business beyond 2020, you better not just check that box.
-You better start to get active if you want to reap the incredible rewards of being a customer focused, social media active company.
+You better start to get active if you want to reap the incredible rewards of being a customer-focused, social media active company.

 You want a checklist?
 Okay here you go:

 - Find someone to work for you who can take fantastic pictures with his or her phone.
-Have that person take a picture or video everyday of your business helping a customer.
+Have that person take a picture or video every day of your business helping a customer.